max24schm/CV/index.md

 Besides the underlying neuronal mechanisms of human cognition, I am also interested in the further study of biological human responses to stimuli that influence their inner and outer emotional state and their mind.

 ## Volunteer Work:

+#### Ambassador for the German Academic Scholarship Foundation

+<dd>May 2020 – Present</dd>
+<dd>Scholar's University Group at the Ruhr-University Bochum – Germany</dd>

+Helping to reduce perceived barriers of high school students and freshmen to apply for a scholarship from the German Academic Scholarship Foundation.
+We go to high schools, organize events at job fairs, and accompany applicants along the way to their final assessment.
+Our work ought to motivate applicants from all socioeconomic backgrounds, especially if they are not from academic families.

 #### be_ahead Initiative for students with a refugee background